1. Net metering basics

 Net monthly consumption = (total electricity consumed in a month) - (total electricity generated in a month).

-• The credits never expire and will rollover to the next billing period unless your facility is a Class II or Class III cap exempt facility.
-If you have a Class II or Class III cap exempt facility, refer to "Receiving a cash out rather than net metering credits" in Section 2 below for more information.
+Net metering credits never expire and will rollover to the next billing period unless your facility is a cap exempt facility serving on-site load.
+If you have a cap exempt facility serving on-site load, please refer to “Receiving a cash‑out rather than net metering credits” in Section 2, below, for further information.

 Credit calculation